 Meridians: Spleen, Heart, Urinary Bladder, Kidney, Liver

-Key Actions: Clears Heat, Clears Damp Heat, Circulates Qi, Disperses Wind (especially Wind Heat), Releases the Exterior
+Key Actions: Clears Heat, Clears Damp Heat, Circulates Qi, Disperses Wind (especially Wind Heat), Releases to the Exterior

-Medicinal Uses: Fever, colds, flu, lung infections, bronchitis, coughs, nausea, vomiting, diarrhea, urinary tract infections, poor appetite, delayed menses, menstrual cramping, uterine spasms, stomach ulcers, anxiety, insomnia, low back ache, constipation, scanty or copious urination, bedwetting, premature senility.
+Medicinal Uses: Fever, colds, flu, lung infections, bronchitis, coughs, nausea, vomiting, diarrhea, urinary tract infections, poor appetite, delayed menses, menstrual cramping, uterine spasms, stomach ulcers, anxiety, insomnia, low backache, constipation, scanty or copious urination, bedwetting, premature senility.

-Parts Most Frequently Used: Leaves, Oil
+Parts Most Frequently Used: Leaf, Oil

-Flavors/Temps: Pungent, Slightly Bitter, Aromatic, Cooling and Warming
+Flavors/Temps: Pungent, Slightly Bitter, Aromatic, Cooling, Warming

 History/Folklore: Oregano has been used for thousands of years as a cure-all and culinary herb.
-It is very good at treating lung infections, colds, flus, herpes, fungal infections, and a wide range of stomach disorders.
-Unlike pharmaceuticals, the herb does not also destroy pro-bacteria found in the intestines and gut that are crucial for promoting health.
+It is very good at treating lung infections, colds, flu, herpes, fungal infections, and a wide range of stomach disorders.
+Unlike pharmaceuticals, the herb does not also destroy pro-bacteria found in the intestines and gut that are crucial for health.
 A tonic herb, oregano can be enjoyed in teas and foods to help promote immunity and overall health.